Hendrix-CS/csci151/index.md

 * Complete the Final Project
 * Complete 11 of 12 Labs + 1 Partially Complete
 * Complete 9 of 10 Homeworks
+* Abundant Participation in Classroom Activities (no unexcused absences)

 ### B Level Work